 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability awareness, career development, campus community and social development.Visit our Employability section for full details.

-We set our fees on an annual basis and the 2018/19 entry fees have not yet been set.
+We set our fees on an annual basis and the 2020/21 entry fees have not yet been set.

 Some science and medicine courses have higher fees for students from the Channel Islands and the Isle of Man.
-You can find more details here:
+You can find more details here: Island Students.